fishfollower/SAM/docs/write.surveys.md

+# `write.surveys`

-# `write.surveys`: Write surveys in ICES/CEFAS data file from a model object
+Write surveys in ICES/CEFAS data file from a model object

 ## Description

 Write surveys in ICES/CEFAS data file from a model object

 ## Usage